thenetcircle/easytracer/README.md

 ## Running the Agent

-The agent should run on the same machine as the service using the easytracer.
+The agent should run on the same machine as the service using easytracer.
 The agent can either bind to a local socket UNIX file, or an INET UDP ip/port.

 The only runtime requirements for the agent is the `requests` library.